-It was a night of celebration for the BBC last night, as it picked up over two-thirds of the prizes going at this year’s ‘Oscars’ of the UK radio industry: the Sonys.
+IT was a night of celebration for the BBC last night, as it picked up over two-thirds of the prizes going at arguably the most prestigious radio awards competition in the UK: the Sonys.

 In total, it took 24 of the 33 Sony Radio Academy Awards going, with Chris Evans and John Humphreys both making two trips to the stage to collect their titles.
 Paul Gambaccini and the late great John Peel were the night’s other big winners.

 That said, GCap Media’s Classic FM took the UK Station of the Year title with the judges saying it was “back on top form, oozing enjoyment of the music thanks to imaginative use of celebrities not generally known for their love of classical music, and polished, approachable presentation”.

 BBC WM’s Tony Butler was given a new Lifetime Achievement Award recognising a regional broadcaster, with former colleague Richard Park describing him as “a broadcasting legend, one of a kind, and a passionate presenter whose programmes are essential listening”.
 Butler has been sports broadcasting in the West Midlands for more than 30 years.